tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 > This fact that art demonstrates is of great importance for life, because it forms the basis of progress and shows its path.
  - Piet Mondrian, The New Art, The New Life, 1931.
 [Emphasis in original.]

-This realization is key to seeing how Mondrian's vision was prophetic.
+This realization is key to seeing how Mondrian's vision was not just unique for its time but also quite prophetic.

-Mondrian claims that just as art has evolved into a composition containing opposites of form and color in equilibrium, so will future society.
+Mondrian claims that just as his and others’ art has evolved into a composition containing opposites of form and color in equilibrium, future society will likewise evolve, with its opposites finding their own equilibrium.
 If at first this notion seems preposterous, it takes only a moment’s thought to realize that society and everyday life are rife with opposites:

 > The rhythm of the straight line in rectangular opposition indicates **the need for equivalence** of these two aspects in life: